LSSTDESC/CCL/README.md

 See also our wiki https://github.com/DarkEnergyScienceCollaboration/CCL/wiki
 # Installation
 In order to compile CCL you need GSL.
 You can get GSL here: https://www.gnu.org/software/gsl/.
-To install it you need to be the admin of your computer.
+Note that CCL uses version 2+ of GSL (which is not yet standard in all systems).

 To install CCL, from the base directory (the one where this file is located) run:
 ````sh